 Dubai has become a prime location for global economic activity.
-The kind of streamlining that has been happening in and around it has made it a point of access for a lot of freshly brewing business while the otherwise successful ones are already aware of the advantages of operating from here.
-Such large scale operation does require some structural and infrastructural support and that has been provided by the state in largely two forms, that is, a mainland company setup and a free zone company setup.
+The kind of streamlining that has been happening in and around it has made it a point of access for a lot of freshly brewing businesses while the otherwise successful ones are already aware of the advantages of operating from here.
+Such large-scale operation does require some structural and infrastructural support and that has been provided by the state in largely two forms, that is, a mainland company setup and a free zone company setup.
 To understand which one works better for you, you need to understand the difference between the two and then compare their respective advantages.

 Difference Between Mainland and Free Zone Company Setup

 The Department of Economic Development grants a license to foreign companies.
 To operate from an emirate and also provides them with a prime location to function.
 Such license companies are known as mainland companies.
 On the other hand, free zone companies deal in trade and export.
 Only and within the ambit of a certain department of an emirate.
 One cannot function beyond the designated region.

 We have laid down a few differences between the business setup in UAE mainland and the free zone company setup:

 1. A mainland business has no restrictions on an employment visa.
 This clause is very beneficial for you as you can bring in your own workforce.
 Maintain the culture or ethos of the company by employing your own people.
 This ensures that the team remains intact and the quality of work also remains consistent.
 This also saves one from the hassle of building an equally efficient team from scratch and reaching a level of comfortable mechanism.

 2. Cost difference between mainland company setup and free zone company setup also makes a difference to the operation of a business.
 A mainland business has to incur lesser import duties.
 Because of the nature of their work and also because of their agreements with the DED.
 A higher import duty required to function as a free zone company needs a certain scale of business that can limit the access of people and can it make it seem less favorable.